How could quantitative easing affect your investments?

 But it would depress returns from cash investments and potentially encourage investors into riskier assets.
 Previously, investors could generate a three per cent to four percent return on cash deposits.
 Now cash generates less than two percent.
 Some investors may choose to invest their cash in riskier assets such as shares in the search for income.
 This may also lift the share market.

-The lower interest rate environment can also help to support the property market as more investors seek to take advantage of lower borrowing costs, which can push up real estate prices.
+The current interest rate environment may also help to support the property market, as more investors seek to take advantage of lower borrowing costs, which can push up real estate prices.

 The information contained herein is of a general nature only and is not intended to be relied upon nor is it a substitute for appropriate professional advice.
 Whilst all care has been taken in the preparation of the material, it is not guaranteed to be accurate.
 Individual circumstances are different and as such require specific examination.
 Asparq cannot accept liability for any loss or damage of any kind arising out of the use of or reliance upon all or any part of this material.
 Additional information may be made available upon request.